shreyasbstation/Capstone_Template/readme.md

 - **Investment Decisions:** Investors can use the predictive models to estimate future property prices and make data-driven investment decisions.
 - **Regional Comparisons:** Understanding price variations between Tokyo and other prefectures areas can guide property buyers and sellers.

+Japan saw its population peak in 2008 and is aging quickly.
+The old-age dependency ratiov was 47 in 2019.
+As aggregate housing supply exceeds housing demand, the national vacancy rate reached 13.6% for all housing types and 18.5% for rental housing in 2018.
+Wealthy individuals motivated by tax advantages supply small apartment units, but do not lower rents to fill vacant units because low-rent tenants will sit in the apartment for an extended period.
+At the same time, owners try to avoid renting to families because of low turnover.

+5% improvement in predicting trade prices can contribute to more affordable housing options for buyers.
+Market efficiency, it might lead to a 10% increase in the overall effectiveness of property transactions.

 ### Dataset Description
 The dataset consists of the following fields: